Komodo/komodo-website/src/pages/blog/2014-03/adding-custom-komodo-snippets-with-macros.html.md

 name.
 This was already partially possible through Drap and Drop and the _"Add as snippet into Toolbox"_ command under **Preferences > Editor > Keybindings**.
 I just had to add the keybinding and the name.
-Since the ability to generate a snippet from text must already existed in Komodo given the existing commands, I decided to try to augment.
+Since the ability to generate a snippet from text must already exist in Komodo given the existing commands, I decided to try to augment.